 Don’t be spooked if the straight upright tulips you arranged yesterday are leaning and drooping all over the place today.
 No mischief is involved, nor are your flowers wilting.
 “They’re just doing what tulips do – dance in the vase,” says David Caras of the Netherlands Flower Bulb Center in New York City.
 If you are used to growing tulips that stand up straight in the ground, this can be very disconcerting.

 However, it is not as unnatural as it first appears.

 There are reasons tulips seem to bob and weave in the vase, says Caras, “Unlike other flowers, tulips keep growing after being cut.
-The movement occurs as the stems grow upward, while the large flowers respond and grow towards the light, a phenomenon known as phototropism.
+The movement occurs as the stems grow upward, while the large flowers respond and grow towards the light.
 The flowers open wide during the day and close at night.”
 According to Caras, these graceful habits are ones floral designers treasure, but can confuse people used to “so-called normal flowers that just stand there in the vase,”.